Shubhras/uniform-coordination/uniform-kireiz-coordination/README.md

-# Ecme - The Ultimate Next.js & TypeScript Web Template
+# Kireiz Form - The Ultimate Uniform Coordination

 Ecme is a modern and responsive admin dashboard template built with Next.js and TypeScript.
 Designed to provide a highly customizable and easy-to-use platform for building admin interfaces, it includes a variety of reusable components, pre-designed pages, and dynamic features.